C4ptainCrunch/thesis/source/index.rst

 Alpha Zero
 ----------

-To replace the random play in the simulation step, :cite:`AlphaGoZero` proposes to use a neural network to estimate the value of a game state without having to play it.
+To replace the random play in the simulation step, :cite:`AlphaGo,AlphaGoZero,AlphaZero` proposes to use a neural network to estimate the value of a game state without having to play it.
 This can greatly enhance the performance of the algorithm because much less playouts are required.